juicedata/juicefs/docs/en/tutorials/juicefs_on_colab.md

 ### Step 2 - Mount JuiceFS file system on Colab

-After you have finished with Step 1 above, then it means you already have a JuiceFS filesystem (called `myvolume` in this case) is defined and ready to be used.
+After you have finished with Step 1 above, then it means you already have a JuiceFS file system (called `myvolume` in this case) is defined and ready to be used.

 So here we open a Colab page and run those command to mount our file system into a folder called `mnt`.